Europe Aftermarket TPMS Market Size and Share

 By Distribution Channel: Digital Transformation Accelerates

-Offline counters retained a 71.28% share due to the hands-on nature of relearn cycles.
+Offline counters retained a 71.28% of the European aftermarket market share in 2025, due to the hands-on nature of relearn cycles.
 Tire-service specialists in Germany install an average of 14 sensors daily during winter peaks, supported by Continental’s wireless tablet, which slashes programming time to under 30 seconds per wheel.

-Moving at an 8.27% CAGR, click-and-collect models energize online sales where drivers purchase universal valves through platforms such as AUTODOC and schedule fitting at affiliated garages.
-The Europe aftermarket TPMS market share transacted online will double by 2030 as AI-driven fitment advisors reduce model-lookup errors to below 1%.
+With an 8.27% CAGR, click-and-collect models energize online sales, where drivers purchase universal valves through platforms such as AUTODOC and schedule fittings at affiliated garages.
+The Europe aftermarket TPMS market share transacted online will double by 2031 as AI-driven fitment advisors reduce model-lookup errors to below 1%.

 Geography Analysis

-Germany remains the epicenter of demand with 24.21% market share in 2024, combining strict TÜV inspections with high vehicle density.
-The European aftermarket TPMS market size derived from Germany alone is set to grow drastically in 2025, equal to almost one-fifth of regional revenue.
+Germany remains the epicenter of demand, with 24.21% market share in 2025, driven by strict TÜV inspections and high vehicle density.
+The European aftermarket TPMS market, derived solely from Germany, is set to grow drastically in 2026, accounting for almost one-fifth of regional revenue.
 Sensor ASPs are one-tenth above EU averages thanks to premium workshop labor rates and willingness to upsell connected kits.

-The United Kingdom and France form the second tier, while France leads the forecast period with a 7.94% CAGR through 2030.
+The United Kingdom and France form the second tier, while France leads the forecast period with a 7.94% CAGR through 2031.
 Brexit-induced customs frictions initially inflated lead times, but the 2025 adoption of streamlined OE-equivalency declarations has stabilized inventory flow into UK jobbers.
-France’s BEV sales mix is spawning niche demand for high-pressure, silicone-coated valve stems, widening the Europe aftermarket TPMS market.
+France’s BEV sales mix is spawning niche demand for high-pressure, silicone-coated valve stems, widening the European aftermarket TPMS market.

 Southern Europe, including Italy and Spain, presents untapped potential.
 Older average fleet ages push sensor failure incidents higher, yet lower disposable incomes restrain immediate replacement.
 Government inspection reforms scheduled for 2026 are expected to tighten TPMS test rigor, smoothing revenue visibility.
-Central-Eastern clusters led by Poland are leveraging duty-free warehousing to redistribute sensors to Baltic and Balkan retailers, shrinking delivery windows to 72 hours from the previous 5 days.
+Central-Eastern clusters led by Poland are leveraging duty-free warehousing to redistribute sensors to Baltic and Balkan retailers, thereby shrinking delivery windows from 5 days to 72 hours.

 Competitive Landscape